SteffenBauer/PocketPuzzles/README.md

 ### Manual build

 Clone the [pocketbook SDK](https://github.com/blchinezu/pocketbook-sdk/) and set it up for the firmware of your device.

+When you already have a local repository clone, [please read this important notice](https://github.com/SteffenBauer/PocketPuzzles/blob/master/HISTORY-REWRITE.md)

 Modify the path to your local copy of the SDK in the `Makefile` at the line `PBSDK ?= ...`